 Most users say the memory foam in the Coop Home Goods pillow is very comfortable, with enough "give" to make it supportive without feeling like it's too hard.
 There are those who disagree of course, and say it's like sleeping on a solid block, but they are in the minority -- and that seems to be an issue with those who prefer very soft pillows; memory foam is never the softest choice.
 Some note that, although the Coop Home Goods pillow seemed to have too much loft at first, it settles a bit after a few days of use.
-A few also say the foam "shreds" are lumpy, but, again, that's a minority opinion.
 This memory foam pillow seems to be most popular with side sleepers, but we saw plenty of positive comments from back sleepers as well.

 The biggest issue we see with the Coop Home Goods memory foam pillow is the initial odor.
-That is common with all memory foam bedding products, but this pillow seems to be worse than most when it comes to odor on the initial unpacking.
+That is common with all memory foam bedding products, but judging by user feedback, this pillow seems to be worse than most when it comes to odor on the initial unpacking.
 However, rest assured, the odor does not stick around.
 Most say it disappeared after a few hours, but even those who still sniffed out a scent after the initial airing say it was gone after a day or two.
-The pillow comes with a 5-year warranty and a 30-day money back guarantee.
-Customer service gets raves from those who bought the pillow, decided it wasn't for them, and decided to return it; full refunds are given without question.
+The pillow comes with a five-year warranty.

 Still, this is a highly affordable choice, and is made from hypo-allergenic visco elastic foam with a soft bamboo cover.
 Users say this is a very "moldable" pillow and can be formed to fit however you'd like it to.
 Others note that as a downside, saying it's much too soft for them, or that it flattens too much as the night wears on.
 Xtreme Comforts backs this pillow with a 30-day money back guarantee and a six-year warranty and customer service earns high praise for honoring those.

-One pillow that gets a lot of buzz, but not so terrific reviews, is the My Pillow (Est. $60 to $120).
+One pillow that gets a lot of buzz, but not so terrific reviews, is the My Pillow.
 This infomercial star makes some big claims, but, as our analysis shows, they don't always hold up.
 You can read more about the My Pillow, as well as find out if other infomercial products really do what they say they do, at our As Seen on TV section, so head on over -- after you find your perfect pillow, that is.

 Because memory foam is denser and more supportive than most other pillow filling materials, it's a good choice for pillows whose function is to provide more support to a specific part of the body.
 Wedge pillows are intended to keep your head and upper torso raised while you sleep; much easier than elevating the head of the bed by placing bricks or other items under the legs.
 Wedge pillows are popular with those who suffer from sleep apnea, reflux or breathing problems that are exacerbated by lying prone.